Environment & Sustainability

 • Uses propane or dry firewood

-• Is raised off the ground
+• It is raised off the ground

 • Allows air to be introduced either mechanically or through ventilation openings